jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-yotto-jam-gallery.md

 **RR: Yotto, welcome to Australia.
 That was a fantastic set.
 You’ve played all over the world, how did this gig compare to other places?**

 Yotto: It was very intimate, which is honestly my favourite way to play.
 I always love it when you have a low ceiling and when the booth is close to the dancefloor; you can actually connect with the crowd.
 And I could definitely feel that they were here for my music tonight - when I opened with my own record 'Off the Grid' the reaction was just amazing.
 I’m super happy about this being my [Sydney ](https://www.ravereviewz.net/Events-Location/Sydney)debut.
-<br><br>

 ![null](/img/yotto-sydney.jpg)

 **RR: We are too mate.
 Bootz ‘N’ Catz have built a reputation for hosting events featuring deep/progressive house legends, including some of your label mates.
-Tell us how you got involved with **[**Anjunadeep**](https://l.facebook.com/l.php?u=https%3A%2F%2Fwww.anjunadeep.com%2F&h=ATMsg7-YlXooj2UiNvslpFnXa-tE3LOK3YU1uL63N0XqBGaYNSEQIW4iJVqOWVYTFzB0qYGJehHuWqoJJVc62e-UsQf8uAzLPGAhjeJ2cbCl1_mh1kpN8CYVulUR1Aqt3ROPd6t5)**.**
+Tell us how you got involved with [Anjunadeep](https://l.facebook.com/l.php?u=https%3A%2F%2Fwww.anjunadeep.com%2F&h=ATMsg7-YlXooj2UiNvslpFnXa-tE3LOK3YU1uL63N0XqBGaYNSEQIW4iJVqOWVYTFzB0qYGJehHuWqoJJVc62e-UsQf8uAzLPGAhjeJ2cbCl1_mh1kpN8CYVulUR1Aqt3ROPd6t5).**

 Yotto: Well, I made a remix for Pierce Fulton, who I’ve been internet friends with for ages then [ABGT](https://www.facebook.com/abgrouptherapy/) played it on their radio show and asked me for a mix.
 I had all this unsigned music lying around, so I made a mixtape of all my own music and instead of putting it out, they signed all the music from it.
 It was more like an accident!
 <br><br>

 **RR: A happy accident!
-On their Facebook event page, **[**Bootz ‘N’ Catz**](https://magazine.ravereviewz.net/interview/zankee-gulati-bootz-n-catz)** ran a poll for people to vote on their favourite Yotto track/remix.
+On their Facebook event page, [Bootz ‘N’ Catz](https://magazine.ravereviewz.net/interview/zankee-gulati-bootz-n-catz) ran a poll for people to vote on their favourite Yotto track/remix.
 Which one do you think got the most votes?**

 Yotto: Hmm…not sure.
 It could have been Marisa or Aviate, which I forgot to play actually!
 Or the Above & Beyond and Rufus remixes?
 <br><br>